Unit 2, The Quadrangle, 59 Ruchill Street, Glasgow G20 9PX

 Web-Based Physiotherapy, is evidence-based, developed by experienced clinical and research physiotherapists working closely with client groups and clinicians.
 Web-Based Physiotherapy is as effective as traditional physiotherapy programmes in terms of clinical outcomes and improves the patient experience.
-From a service perspective, Web-Based Physiotherapy has the potential to increase patient throughput and reducing waiting lists.
+From a service perspective, Web-Based Physiotherapy has the potential to increase patient throughput and reduce waiting lists.

 St Andrews by the Green, 33 Turnbull Street, Glasgow G1 5PR

-Glasgow Association for Mental Health (GAMH) is an independent Scottish charity that provides community based support to people in Glasgow.
+Glasgow Association for Mental Health (GAMH) is an independent Scottish charity that provides community-based support to people in Glasgow.
 The services and opportunities offered help people who are recovering from mental health problems to live the lives that they want to live.
-They also support Carers of people in recovery, including Young Carers.
+They also support carers of people in recovery, including young carers.

 117 Brook Street, Glasgow G40 3AP

 Glasgow Centre for Inclusive Living (GCIL) is run by disabled people for disabled people.
 GCIL is committed to promoting independent living by assisting disabled people to challenge barriers and make informed choices.
 GCIL do this by delivering a range of high quality services that aim to equip disabled people with the information, skills, and support necessary to control their own lives.
-Their Services include:
+Their services include: